iterative/dvc.org/content/docs/use-cases/data-registries.md

-One of the main uses of <abbr>DVC repositories</abbr> is the [versioning of data and model files](/doc/use-cases/data-and-model-files-versioning), with commands such as `dvc add`.
-With the aim to enable reusability of these
-<abbr>data artifacts</abbr> between different projects, DVC also provides
-commands like `dvc import` and `dvc get`.
-This means that you projects can depend on data from other DVC repositories, **similar to a package management systems for data science**.
+One of the main uses of <abbr>DVC repositories</abbr> is the [versioning of data and model files](/doc/use-cases/data-and-model-files-versioning), with tools like the `dvc add` command and `dvc.yaml` files.
+DVC also enables cross-project reusability of these <abbr>data artifacts</abbr> (see `dvc import`, `dvc get`).
+This means that your projects can depend on data from other DVC repositories — like a **package management system for data science**.

 ![](/img/data-registry.png) _Data and models as code_

-This means we can build a <abbr>DVC project</abbr> dedicated to tracking and versioning _datasets_ (or any large files, directories, ML models, etc.) The repository would have all the metadata and history of changes in the different datasets.
-We could see who updated what and when, and use pull requests to update data, the same way we do with code.

-This is what we call a **data registry** — a kind of data management _middleware_ between ML projects and cloud storage.
-Here are it's advantages:
+We can build a <abbr>DVC project</abbr> dedicated to versioning _datasets_ (or data features, ML models, etc.) It would have all the metadata and change history for the data it tracks.
+We could see who updated what and when, and use pull requests to update data, like we do with code.
+This is what we call a **data registry** — a data management _middleware_ between ML projects and cloud storage.

+Advantages of data registries:

 - Reusability: reproduce and organize _feature stores_ with a simple CLI (`dvc get` and `dvc import` commands, similar to software package management